LAGuide

 OpenTable logo

-Santa Monica is full of legitimate English pubs, and while everyone seems to have their personal favorite, we’ll never pass up the chance to sip some whiskey and chow down on fish & chips at King’s Head.
-Mere steps from the beach, it’s a staple that can certainly get a touch touristy, but that somehow adds to the allure.
-Come here for a Premier League match and see what true sports passion looks like.
+Santa Monica is full of legitimate English pubs, and while everyone seems to have their personal favorite, we’ll never pass up the chance to sip whiskey and eat a basket of fish & chips at King’s Head.
+Mere steps from the beach, it’s a staple that can certainly get a touch touristy, but the crowds add to the fun when there’s a Premier League match on the TV.
+Come and see what true sports passion looks like.

 Chase Sapphire Card Ad